 Single-Arm Dumbbell Chest Press

-- Lie on a bench (or on the floor if you don't have a bench) on your back with your knees bent and feet on the floor at a 45-degree angle until only one shoulder and your head are on the bench.
+- Lie on a bench (or the floor) on your back with your knees bent and feet on the floor at a 45-degree angle until only one shoulder and your head are on the bench.

 - Reach over your head to grab the bench with one hand.